 - Culinary expeditions with chefs and specialists.

-The list is huge.
-During our travels, we have found several models of these activities.
-It is a creative market because it encompasses different representatives of the food, beverage and hospitality industry.
-We’re talking about: restaurants, farms, markets, artisan producers, hotels and hostels, street food vendors, chefs, galleries and everything that’s related.
+The list is huge, and there are several models of gastronomy-related activities.
+It is a creative market because it embraces different representatives of the food, beverage, and hospitality industry.
+We are talking about: restaurants, farms, markets, artisan producers, hotels and hostels, street food vendors, chefs, galleries, and everything related.

-What are the benefits and why we support!
+What are the benefits of Food Tourism and why we support it!

-The more we travel to explore food culture, the more we conclude that food tourism with a focus on cultural immersion is a strong ally for economic and social development for the locality, besides being unique and memorable for the traveller.
+Food tourism with a focus on cultural immersion is a strong ally for economic and social development, in addition to being unique and memorable for the traveller.

-We believe that this type of tourism, when done in the right way, built together with the local community and respecting its identity, is a tool for the change of two scenarios that concern us: the negative impacts of tourism and the detachment between people and real food.
+When done in the right way, this type of tourism, built together with the local community and respecting its identity, is a tool for changing two scenarios: the negative impacts of tourism (we explain better below) and the detachment between people and real food.